 Potter and Mooch became a business after feeling the need for an ‘umbrella’ name to cover my textile design, upholstery and the new idea, Ear Wings.
 In September 2014 I did a small charity event in Lindfield.
 I took a bunch of Ear Wings I had made, along with my textile art that I’d made at uni and a bit of upholstery.
 I did so well at that event!
 I decided from then on that I wanted to do more events and make Potter and Mooch into a joyful lifestyle brand that would become a small source of income, whilst having fun along the way.

 In May 2015, we got married!
 I wore the Ear Wings I had dreamed up around two years prior!
 Never knowing it would have turned into the business that it is today.

-Today, we do approximately 30-40 events per year.
+Today, we do approximately 10 - 20 events per year.
 We also stock a gorgeous range of handmade items made from driftwood and recycled items.
 These are really popular at events, but are unfortunately a little too delicate to be posted, hence why they are not for sale online.
-My Textiles have really take off too.
-You can see my current collection in the Fabric Design Library, or for sale pre made into cushions.
-I will complete one collection per year.
+Over the next year, I hope to free up some time to create new collections of textile and surface designs too.
+All of which will be available online and at our events.